DessimozLab/ldo_study/README.md

 # LDO project Repo
 -----------------
-The python scripts contained in this repo were used to generate the KMER spectra, structural comparison and HMM comparison results.
-There is also code used in phylogenetic tree annotation and for generating the annotation of proteomes using HMMER, pfam and ArCOG databases.
+The python scripts contained in this repo were used to calculate the branch length significant differences between paralogs and to identify the asymmetric evolution.
+This method was applied to all gene families across the Tree of Life in the PANTHER database.
+There is also code used to analyse the gene structures and gene expression profiles.
 Each notebook contains a first explanatory markdown cell and comments in the code to help users replicate the analysis.

-The Datasource folder also contains files relevant to the manuscript such as movies, tables etc.

-HHblits
+step1_expected_branches
 -------
-Ipython notebook used with HHblits.
 Used for finidng FsxA and comparing FsxA profiles to known fusexin profiles. ( Figure 1.a , supp Figure 1 ).

 Kmer
 ----